 Examples.
-Classical CSPs are SCSPs where the chosen c-semiring is $Bool = \langle \{false, true\}, \lor, \land, false, true \rangle$.
+Classical CSPs are SCSPs where the chosen csemiring is $Bool = \langle \{false, true\}, \lor, \land, false, true \rangle$.
 By using this semiring we mean to associate to each tuple a boolean value, with the intention that true is better than false, and we combine constraints via the logical and.

 Fuzzy CSPs [6] can instead be modeled by choosing the c-semiring $Fuzzy = \langle [0, 1], \max, \min, 0, 1 \rangle$.
 Here each tuple has a value between 0 and 1, where higher values are better.
 Then, constraints are combined via the min operation and different solutions are compared via the max operation.
 The ordering here reduces to the usual ordering on reals.
+Figure 1 shows a fuzzy CSP.
+Variables are inside circles, constraints are represented by undirected arcs, and semiring values are written to the right of the corresponding tuples.
+Here we assume that the domain of the variables contains only elements a and b.